-Customer Categorisation Credit Rating Customer Profile Status Comparable LAICHIN INAUM A 1 2 3 Very high probability of performance on obligations.
+Customer Categorisation Credit Rating Customer Profile A 1 2 3 Very high probability of performance on obligations.
 Extremely stable in terms of credit management.
-AAA AA rade s В 1 Business No problem, for the time being, with performance on obligations.
-Sufficiently stable in terms of credit management. ("For the time being" means that if the BBB+/ BBB Investment grade Ordinary Customers 2 conditions are favorable and there are no business environment should change in the future, there is a possibility that the change would affect the customer.) lefaı BBB- Inv dinary 1 specific problems in the customer's financial No problem, for the time being, with performance on obligations and stability in terms of credit ade O C С С 2 position. management. ("For the time being" means that if the business environment should change in the future, (BB) Non-Investment grade 3 there is a possibility that the change would affect the customer.)
-Investn D 2 3 No problem at present with performance on obligations but has low resistance to future changes in the business environment.
-(B) Non-]
+AAA AA rade S В 1 Business No problem, for the time being, with performance on obligations.
+Sufficiently stable in terms of credit management. ("For the time being" means that if the BBB+/ BBB Investment grade conditions are favorable and there are no favorable and there are no business environment should change in the future, there is a possibility that the change would affect the customer.) lefaı BBB- Inv dinary 1 specific problems in the customer's financial No problem, for the time being, with performance on obligations and stability in terms of credit ade Oı C 2 position. management. ("For the time being" means that if the business environment should change in the future, (BB) Non-Investment grade 3 there is a possibility that the change would affect the customer.)
+Investr D 2 No problem at present with performance on obligations but has low resistance to future changes in the business environment.
+(B) Non-

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 MARCH 2022